intentkit/IntentKit/README.md

     </dict>
     ```

     Additionally, there should be an `actions` dictionary containing all of the actions your application can perform.
 This dictionary should map strings representing `INKHandler` methods to template strings used to generate URLs for those method.
-In these template strings, variables wrapped in {handlebars} will be interpolated at runtime.
+In these template strings, variables wrapped in [Mustache](http://mustache.github.io)-style curly braces will be interpolated at runtime.
+Just like Mustache, variables wrapped in double-braces (`{{name}}`) will be URL-escaped, whereas ones wrapped in triple-braces (`{{{url}}}`) will not be.
 For example:

     ```xml
     <key>actions</key>
     <dict>
         <key>searchForLocation:</key>
-        <string>comgooglemaps://?q={query}</string>
+        <string>comgooglemaps://?q={{query}}</string>
     </dict>
     ```